FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 ```
 sudo apt-get install docker-ce=5:19.03.0~3-0~ubuntu-xenial
 ```
+(After having added the official Docker repository \[[guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)\])

 In general, because of some [reported issues](https://github.com/moby/moby/issues/35691#issuecomment-480350129), it is a good idea to use a version higher than 18.10 (check the output of `docker version`).

-We then have to enable experimental features and restart the Docker daemon in order to use [`docker checkpoint` commands](https://docs.docker.com/engine/reference/commandline/checkpoint/).
+We then have to [enable experimental features](https://github.com/docker/docker-ce/blob/master/components/cli/experimental/README.md) and restart the Docker daemon (`systemctl restart docker`) in order to use [`docker checkpoint` commands](https://docs.docker.com/engine/reference/commandline/checkpoint/).
+> To enable experimental features on the Docker daemon, edit the `daemon.json` and set `experimental` to `true`.
+> To enable experimental features in the Docker CLI, edit the `config.json` file and set `experimental` to `"enabled"`.

 #### Example ####
 In this simple example we are going to: